AlessioRepetto/agriclimate-intelligence/src/README.md

 - univariate analysis of continuous variables;
 - univariate analysis of discrete variables;
 - categorical distributions;
-- numeric–numeric relationships;
+- numeric-numeric relationships;
-- numeric–categorical comparisons;
+- numeric-categorical comparisons;
 - category-conditioned numeric relationships;
 - temporal exploration;
-- reusable axes so plots can be composed in notebook layouts.
+- reusable axes for notebook composition.

-The functions are intended for interactive notebook use and generally combine visual output with short descriptive summaries.

 ### Design principle

-Project colors and plotting conventions should be maintained here rather than redefined independently in each notebook or in `modelling_utils.py`.
+Project colors and plotting conventions should be maintained here rather than redefined independently in notebooks or `modelling_utils.py`.

 This keeps EDA and modelling visualizations consistent.